-Contextual effects are at the heart of the sociological enterprise. Émile Durkheim (1951:320) identified the existence of a contextual effect when he argued that "the group formed by associated individuals has a reality of a different sort from each individual considered singly....
-[C] ollective states exist in the group from whose nature they spring."
+Contextual effects are at the heart of the sociological enterprise.
+Emile Durkheim (1952:320) identified the existence of a contextual effect when he argued, "...the group formed by associated individuals has a reality of a different sort from each individual considered singly... collective states exist in the group from whose nature they spring."
 More recently, Huckfeldt (1986:13) defined contextual effects as "instances in which individual behavior is affected by the presence of a social property in a population regardless of whether the individual possesses the property in question."
-While the importance of context in examining gender equality has long been recognized, no previous studies have examined contextual effects, beyond region, on gender attitudes across the U.S.
+While the importance of context in examining gender equality has long been recognized, there have been no previous studies that have examined contextual effects, beyond region, on gender attitudes across the United States.

-Substantial research has shown that individual fundamentalist Protestants have more conservative attitudes on gender roles (Brinkerhoff & MacKie 1984; Gay, Ellison & Powers 1996; Hertel & Hughes 1987; Hoffmann & Miller 1997).
+Substantial research has shown that for individuals, fundamentalist Protestants have more conservative attitudes regarding gender roles (Brinkerhoff & MacKie 1984; Gay, Ellison, and Powers 1996; Hertel and Hughes 1987; Hoffmann and Miller 1997).
 However, the effects of religion on gender attitudes may extend beyond the boundaries of the individuals who are themselves fundamentalist Protestants.
-After summarizing the social science literature addressing the relationship between fundamentalism and gender attitudes, we utilize 1985-96 General Social Survey (GSS) data to test the hypothesis that white individuals' conservative gender attitudes are related not only to their own individual characteristics but also to the proportion of fundamentalists in the state where they live.
-We find evidence to support this contextual hypothesis and conclude by discussing issues of causation and future avenues for research.
+After summarizing the social science literature addressing the relationship between fundamentalism and gender attitudes, we utilize 1985 - 1996 General Social Survey (GSS) data to test the hypothesis that white individuals' conservative gender attitudes are related not only to their own individual characteristics but also to the proportion of fundamentalists in the state where they live.
+We find evidence to support this contextual hypothesis and conclude by discussing issues regarding causation and future avenues for research.